backdrop-contrib/navbar/README.md

 It provides a toolbar on the top of the page to which you can add links.

 Usage:
-- You can enable the shortcuts tray on module's configure page: Administer >> Configuration >> Administration >> Navbar
+- You can enable the shortcuts tray on module's configure page: Administration > Configuration > Administration > Navbar
-- Go to Administer >> Configuration >> User interface >> Navbar shortcuts.
+- Go to Administration > Configuration > User interface > Navbar shortcuts.
 Here you can create and delete shortcut set, and add, modify, delete links of a shortcut set.
 - On the 'List links' page use the 'Show row weights' for more details.
 - You can switch current shortcut set on the user profil page on 'Navbar shortcuts' tab.
+- Shortcut sets can be imported, exported by Configuration management: Administration > Configuration > Development > Configuration management

 3rd party JavaScript libraries